f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/215.png

-The yellow lines on the map show the attacks within the last five minutes.
+The yellow lines on the map show the malicious requests that were captured in the past five minutes.

 17. Start Attacks via Postman
 *************************

-`a)` Let’s now return to Postman and simulate the attacks by sending the **Start EAP Attack (lab)** request.
+`a)` Let’s now return to Postman and use our Lab service API to simulate a flood of attacks by sending the **Start EAP Attack (lab)** request.

 .. figure:: _figures/193.png

-And the response will be "ok" which means that attacks have been activated:
+The response should be "ok" which means that the attacks have been activated (against your test app only):

 .. figure:: _figures/194.png